You can lead a customer to your brand with social media, but you can’t make them buy from you using social media. This is my B2B marketing advice.

 With social media budgets expected to increase by 78% by 2018, the smart brands and CMOs are truly investing in social media.
 This increase will help direct digital marketing, social selling, and paid media to work more efficiently convert sales.

 Measuring Reach, Engage and Influence For B2B Marketing

 So, how do you measure if you truly connect with your customer?
 Once you choose to focus on using social media to reach, engage and influence, how do you measure it?
 The questions you need to ask before you begin to decide are the social media activity indicators like retweets, shares, clicks, etc. are:

 - Are your content and messaging reaching the most relevant and incremental audience?

 - Are your content and messaging engaging enough to keep your audience in a ready-to-act or ready-to-buy state?

 - Do your content and messaging deepen the relationship with your customer to help influence their purchase?

-Where are you or your company landing on effectively using of social media to drive demand, leads and sales in?
+Where are you or your company landing on effectively using social media to drive demand, leads, and sales?
 Please share your experience or plans below.
-Or, contact me directly on MarketingThink.com, Twitter, LinkedIn or Google+.
+Or, contact me directly at email@example.com.

 Remember, you can lead a horse to water, but you can’t make them drink.
-However, you have to let them know where the water is in order to get them there so they have to choice to drink.
+However, you have to let them know where the water is to get them there, so they have to choose to drink.
 And, getting them to drink is another part of a B2B marketing integrated strategy!